Thalaimuraigal: Production

-Four years after his last directional venture Adhu Oru Kana Kaalam, Balu Mahendra announced a project called Anal Kaatru in 2008, but the project was dropped for unknown reasons.
-In 2013, he announced that he would direct Thalaimuraigal.
+In 2013, Balu Mahendra announced that he would direct Thalaimuraigal.
 The film was made in 50 days on a shoestring budget of under ₹1 crore (worth ₹1.9 crore in 2021 prices).
-Apart from directing, Balu Mahendra revealed that he would play a pivotal role in the film.
-Besides, Sasikumar who produced this film will appear in a cameo appearance.
-Ramya Shankar, who appeared in the television series Saravannan Meenatchi, was selected to play a mother of 10 year old.
-Master Karthik, who earlier appeared in Ethir Neechal, was selected as the child artist.
-Sashikumar Subramani, who earlier appeared in Balu Mahendra's television series Kathai Neram and also played the roles of Rambha's brother in Anandham and Atul Kulkarni's brother in the Dhanush-starrer Padikkadavan, was selected to play an important role.
-Vinodhini Vaidyanathan, who acted in films like Engaeyum Eppothum and Varuthapadatha Valibar Sangam, was signed to play Balu Mahendra's daughter in the film.
-The film was shot entirely with Canon EOS 5D, a still camera.
+Apart from directing, Mahendra revealed that he would play a pivotal role in the film.
+Besides, Sasikumar who produced this film would appear in a cameo appearance.
+Ramya Shankar, who appeared in the television series Saravanan Meenatchi, was selected to play the mother of 10-year-old.
+Child actor Karthik, who earlier appeared in Ethir Neechal, was selected as the 10-year-old.
+Sashikumar Subramani, who earlier appeared in Mahendra's television series Kathai Neram and also played the roles of Rambha's brother in Anandham and Atul Kulkarni's brother in the Dhanush-starrer Padikkadavan, was selected to play an important role.
+Vinodhini Vaidyanathan, who acted in films like Engaeyum Eppothum and Varuthapadatha Valibar Sangam, was signed to play Mahendra's daughter.
+The film was shot entirely with Canon EOS 5D, a still camera, and the score was composed by Ilaiyaraaja.

+Release

+Thalaimuraigal was released on 20 December 2013.
+In contrast to two other Tamil releases that week, Biriyani and Endrendrum Punnagai which received more "pre-release buzz" and screens, trade journalists were sceptical of Thalaimuraigal due to its "off-beat" nature and the fact that it was released in fewer screens.

 Critical reception

-The Times of India gave 4 stars out of 5 and wrote, "there is plenty of genuineness and warmth, which, elevated by the minimalist storytelling and genteel performances turn this simple film into the feel-good film of the year".
-Rediff gave 3.5 stars out of 5 and wrote, "Thalaimuraigal is a heartwarming tale of a grandfather coming to terms with his own conservative values and beliefs, while at the same time instilling in his grandson, a sense of pride and appreciation in his language and culture".
-Behindwoods too gave 3.5 stars out of 5 and called it "an artistic piece of parallel cinema".
-The Hindu wrote, "If Mahendra's aim was to make a film that can compete on a global level, Thalaimuraigal is a concrete step in that direction".
+M. Suganth of The Times of India gave 4 stars out of 5 and wrote, "there is plenty of genuineness and warmth, which, elevated by the minimalist storytelling and genteel performances turn this simple film into the feel-good film of the year".
+S Saraswathi of Rediff.com gave 3.5 stars out of 5 and wrote, "Thalaimuraigal is a heartwarming tale of a grandfather coming to terms with his own conservative values and beliefs, while at the same time instilling in his grandson, a sense of pride and appreciation in his language and culture".
+Malathi Rangarajan of The Hindu wrote, "If Mahendra's aim was to make a film that can compete on a global level, Thalaimuraigal is a concrete step in that direction".
 Sify wrote, "Thalaimuraigal is well crafted movie that strikes a chord and is a heart-warming story of a relationship between a grandfather and his grandson".
-Indiaglitz rated it 4.5 out of 5 and wrote, "Thalaimuraigal is an emotional, touching and beautiful film that will bring you closer to family", calling it "definitely one of Balu Mahendra's best".